econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

 ![](assets/sparrow08.png)

 ## After either QR code or File Import
 Once the necessary information has been gathered by Sparrow Wallet, either by QR code import or by `.json` file import, you should be taken back to the previous menu screen in Sparrow Wallet.
 This time though, you should notice that you can choose the `Script Type` from a drop down menu, this is where you can choose whether you want to use legacy Bitcoin addresses that start with "1", or Nested SegWit addresses that start with "3", or Native SegWit addresses that start with "bc1q", or Taproot addresses that start with "bc1p".
+Although Sparrow Wallet is ready to handle Taproot addresses, this is anticipated to be implemented in the Passport Q1 2022.
 In this demo, Native SegWit, "bc1q" addresses are used.

 ![](assets/sparrow03.png)